ABDOMINAL PAIN ASSESSMENT

 - Any RLQ pain.
 The RLQ is so famous for appendicitis that you can't go wrong transporting anyone with it, even without nausea (although most appendicitis is accompanied by nausea).

-- Any LUQ pain associated with recent trauma (car accident, fall on a blunt object, etc.) Like the RLQ and appendicitis, the LUQ and spleen rupture is a famous mandatory transport indication.
+- Any LUQ pain associated with recent trauma (car accident, fall on a blunt object, etc.) Like the RLQ and appendicitis, the LUQ and spleen rupture is a famous mandatory transport indications.